A deep dive into Zendesk Sell features and pricing (2026)

 So, what exactly is Zendesk Sell?
 Think of it as the sales-focused sibling in the larger Zendesk family, a counterpart to the well-known Zendesk Support helpdesk.
 Its whole purpose is to give sales teams one central place to manage leads, track deals, automate some of the grunt work, and see everything that's happening with a customer.

 It works perfectly well on its own, but one of its biggest perks is how nicely it plays with Zendesk Support.
 When you use them together, you get a complete picture of every customer.
 Sales and support teams can see every single interaction, from the very first sales call to the latest support ticket.
-It’s designed for pretty much any business, whether you’re a small startup just figuring out your sales process or a bigger company looking for a CRM that people will actually want to use.
+It’s designed for pretty much any business, whether you're a small startup just figuring out your sales process or a bigger company looking for a mature and reliable CRM that people will actually want to use.

 Breaking down the core Zendesk Sell features